crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 }
 ```

-I appreciate the trust it manifest in my dev skills, but I'd rather get my code when I ask for it.
-So I forced a bit by adding comments to the specs themselves.
+I appreciate its trust in my dev skills, but for the sake of the experiment, I'd rather not have to code.
+So I forced a bit by adding comments to the specs.
-The problem persisted intermittently, though.
+Though, the problem persisted intermittently.

-### When the model doesn't solve the problem... because it already knows the answer
+### When the model cheats

-Although infrequent, another case I occasionally encountered was tests being satisfied by *"hard-coded"* expected results.
-E.g.[^1]:
+Although infrequent, another case I occasionally encountered was tests being satisfied by *"hard-coded"* expected results (e.g.):[^justexample]

+[^justexample]: Not a real case, but useful to illustrate the problem.

 ```swift
 func test_adder() {